The Sheffield charity which is thriving after transforming 'wreck' of a building filled with 5,000 needles

 GENEROUS DONATIONS

 “Howdens donated a kitchen with no instructions.
-Luckily we had a fitter come on community service.
+Luckily we had a fitter sent on community service.
 He’d got 200 hours for drink driving, it was perfect for us.”

 “Hillfoot Recycling has helped us a lot.
 My office overlooks the yard and when I see something come in I’ll go and ask for it.
 We’ve had about 30 items including a front door and a window with the glass intact.”